benn888/PRONAME/README.md

   --revprimer CGACATCGAGGTGCCAAAC
 ~~~

+Please note that `proname_import` will save all outputs in your current working directory.
+As such, running `proname_import` from the same directory where your raw data is located will result in various errors and wrong sequence counts.
+Make sure you are not running `proname_import` from the raw data directory.

 Here is the complete list of available arguments for `proname_import`:

 | Command | Arguments | Description | Mandatory arguments |